Specialized Skills Training

 Army Medical Department School (CMF 60-67)

-The U.S. Army Medical Department Center and School Health Readiness Center of Excellence (AMEDDC&S), located at Fort Sam Houston, TX is the largest medical education and training campus in the world producing nearly 35,000 medical profession graduates every year.
-315 programs of instruction covering the entire range of Army Medical Department Corps: Medical, Dental, Army Nurse, Veterinary, Medical Service, and Army Medical Specialist Corps are taught.
+The U.S. Army Medical Center of Excellence, or MEDCoE, located at Fort Sam Houston, TX is the largest medical education and training campus in the world producing nearly 30,000 medical profession graduates every year.
+360 programs of instruction covering the entire range of Army Medical Department Corps: Medical, Dental, Army Nurse, Veterinary, Medical Service, and Army Medical Specialist Corps are taught.

 The U.S. Army Aviation Center of Excellence, Fort Rucker, AL trains Officers and Army Warrant Officers to become helicopter pilots by teaching basic flight physics, flight systems, emergency procedures, flight map reading, and flight map drawing for rotary-winged aircraft .
 Emphasis is on aviation and leadership skills, integrates Army aviation warfighting doctrine and requirements, and manages available resources.

 USA Chaplains Center and School (USACHCS), Fort Jackson, SC provides training to prepare Army Chaplains to provide for the spiritual needs of Army personnel of any denomination and Chaplain Assistants to provide much-needed support to the Chaplains during missions and everyday activities.
 The Chaplain School is critical for the success of the Army's missions.
 Each year, this school trains about 1,100 students, both enlisted and Officers.
 The courses range from two weeks to six months.